VulcanJS/Vulcan-Starter/README.md

-# VulcanJS Starter Kit.
+# Vulcan Starter.

-This kit gives you all you need to quickly launch your own VulcanJS projects.
+This kit gives you all you need to quickly learn Vulcan and launch your own projects.

-## Installation Overview
+## Quick Install

-If you already have Meteor and/or Vulcan up & running then use the *Quick Install* version.
+If you already have Meteor up and running then use this *Quick Install* tutorial.
+Otherwise, scroll down for the *Complete Install* steps.

-The *Complete Install* steps will get you going on a freshly built Ubuntu desktop machine (including installing Node, Meteor, etc.) using the "[two-repo](http://docs.vulcanjs.org/#Two-Repo-Install)" install.

-### Quick Install

-These steps assume an environment where you have already had Vulcan working.

 #### Step 1 - Clone